jpawlyn/offline-demo-app/README.md

 By default `bin/rspec` excludes tests tagged with `run_first`.

+In order to test the service worker when offline, the selenium-webdriver gem has been [monkey patched](https://github.com/jpawlyn/offline-demo-app/blob/main/spec/support/devtools_monkey_patch.rb).
+This was needed since the standard way of setting network conditions only applies to requests made directly from the browser to the server and not via a service worker.

 ## Suggestions for handling other scenarios

 To cache dynamic paths and paths with query parameters (eg pagination) you can use regular expressions or check what a [URL path starts with](https://developer.chrome.com/docs/workbox/modules/workbox-strategies#network_first_network_falling_back_to_cache) in the `service_worker.js.erb` file.